 - Race and Equity Action Plan (REAP) to outline concrete actions that agency leadership and staff can take to advance race and equity in their respective departments, operations, programs, and policies.

-- Agency-wide Inclusive Engagement Guide to define goals, objectives, and desired outcomes with respect to equitable engagement across all agency-led projects, programs, and plans.
+- Agency-wide Inclusive Engagement Report and guidance to delineate goals, objectives, actions, and desired outcomes with respect to equitable engagement across all agency-led projects, programs, and plans.

 - Annual Equity Report to annually report back to the Commission and the public on progress toward implementing the recommendations of the JEDI Ad Hoc Committee.
 The format and details will be the focus of discussions towards the end of the year.